top of page

 Manus

-Jae is a second-year English Literature
+Benjamin is a final-year English

 Editor

-Yuan Hao is a third-year undergraduate
+Yuan Hao is a final-year undergraduate

 majoring in English Literature with a minor in Political Science.
 He enjoys reading contemporary literary fiction, particularly novels where the characters feel like the wrong thing, but also the only thing they know.
 He also loves watching sitcoms—or more accurately, rewatching sitcoms—for the sense of comfort they bring.
 His current research interests include ways of approaching literary criticism that extend beyond notions of critique: questions about how we read, what we read for, and what literature may offer us that theory cannot.
 Such concerns about what literary studies can do are probably not unrelated to the many queries he receives from his relatives about the point of his English degree.